cesar-douady/open-lmake/doc/src/rules.md

 This attribute defines a mapping from logical views to physical dirs.

-Accesses to logical views are mapped to their corresponding physical location.
-Views and physical locations may be dirs or files depending on whether they end with a `/` or not.
+Accesses to logical views are mapped to their corresponding physical location before any chroot if asked to do so.
-Files must be mapped to files and dirs to dirs.
+Views and physical locations must be dirs.

-Both logical views and physical locations may be inside or outside the repo, but it is not possible to map an external view to a local location (cf. [namespaces](namespaces.html)).
+Both logical views and physical locations may be local to the repo, within tmp dir or external, but it is not possible to map a local location to an external view (cf. [namespaces](namespaces.html)).

+Dirs in the repo or tmp are created as needed.
+External dirs must pre-exist.

 Physical description may be :

 - a `f-str` in which case a bind mount is performed.
 - a `dict` with keys `upper` (a `str`) and `lower` (a single `str` or a list of `str`) in which case an overlay mount is performed.
-  Key `copy_up` (a single `str` or a list of `str`) may also be used to provide a list of dirs to create in upper or files to copy from lower to upper.
+  Key `copy_up` (a single `str` or a list of `str`) may also be used to provide a list of dirs to create in `upper` or files to copy from `lower` to `upper`.
   Dirs are recognized when they end with `/`.
   Such `copy_up` items are provided relative to the root of the view.